Your cart is currently empty!

 ED took another hit last night.
 And my girl took another step.
 I am joyful.”

-Eventually your child will reach a weight that seems to suit them (usually several kilos higher than their pre-anorexia weight), and many (but not all) of us see a big improvement in our child’s mood and thinking.
+Eventually your child will reach the weight their body needs, and many (but not all) of us see a big improvement (but not complete recovery) in their mood and thinking.

 Another way of looking at the timescale of the illness is that life will seem more normal when visits to therapists end.
 This typically happens 6 to 12 months after the start of family therapy, the recommended treatment for adolescents.
 Studies indicate that fewer than half of patients have fully recovered by then, so expect your role to continue quite a bit longer.
 Therapist Sarah Ravin reports that of the anorexia patients who completed treatment with her, it took between 2 and 48 months for them to achieve full recovery.[xvi]